How We Review Watches / Review Policies

 Value for Money

-As good as a watch may be, it has to be price-competitive or we can’t really recommend it.
+As good as a watch may be, it has to be price-competitive or we can’t recommend it.
 We rate the value of a watch based on what it offers in relation to its peers.
+A bit of leeway is provided for microbrand watches since they may not have the ability to get as price competitive as a larger brand, but this leeway isn’t a license to be a value disaster.

 About Our Advertisements